World AIDS Day

 How should I mark World AIDS Day?

 There’s no right or wrong way to mark World AIDS Day – find something that feels meaningful to you.
-A lot of people will be wearing red ribbons – the sale of red ribbons is an important fundraising opportunity for charities and community organisations who work on HIV and AIDS.
+A lot of people will be wearing red ribbons – the sale of red ribbons is an important fundraising opportunity for charities and community organisations who work to tackle HIV and AIDS.

 Getting an HIV test is also an important thing to do.
 Knowing your HIV status – and normalising regular testing – is a key step in stopping transmission of the virus and ensuring that people living with HIV are accessing medication.